glasnt/words/top/toptips.md

 ### htop

-`htop` is a lot like `top`, but at first glance adds something extremely useful to the table: a graphical representation of the CPU and Memory usages.
+`htop` is a lot like `top`, but at first glance brings something extremely useful to the table: a graphical representation of the CPU and Memory usages.

 ![image of docker image's processes, run in top](htop_preview.png)